kenderb/home_design_SPA/README.md

 To get a local copy up and running follow these simple example steps.

 - Open a terminal or command prompt interface on your PC.
-- Clone the repo with: `git clone https://github.com/kenderb/TODO-LIST-JS.git`
+- Clone the repo with: `git clone https://github.com/kenderb/home_design_SPA.git`
-- On the terminal navigate to the project directory using `cd TODO-LIST-JS/`
+- On the terminal navigate to the project directory using `cd home_design_SPA/`

 ## 📝 Setup

-1. On the terminal navigate to the project directory using `cd TODO-LIST-JS/`.
+1. On the terminal navigate to the project directory using `cd home_design_SPA/`.
 2. Install dependencies using: `npm install`.
 2. Run a server using: `npx webpack serve`.
 3. Open `http://localhost:3000/` in your browser or open the index.html on your browser.

-## :straight_ruler: Running test

-1. On the terminal navigate to the project directory using `cd TODO-LIST-JS/`.
-2. Run the test with: `npm test`.

 ## Authors